 He may give eternal life” (John 17:1-2).

 Jesus claimed that “all authority in heaven and on earth has been given to me” (Matt 28:18).
-By implication, God gave Him that authority.
-Jesus received that authority:
+The phrase “has been given” implies that God gave Him this authority.
+Jesus confirmed this when He said:

 “All things have been handed over to Me by My Father”

 (Luke 10:22, cf. Matt 11:27)

 “The Father loves the Son